Rugal/rugal.github.com/_posts/2015/2015-12-07-java-proxy-class.md

     @Override
     public Object invoke(Object proxy, Method method, Object[] args) throws Throwable {
-        System.out.println("Before");
+        System.out.println("Before Reflection");
         Object result = method.invoke(object, args);
-        System.out.println("After");
+        System.out.println("After Reflection");
         return result;
     }
 }
 {%endhighlight%}
-As you can see, class that want to be proxied has to implement `InvocationHandler` interface.
+As you can see, class want to be proxied has to implement `InvocationHandler` interface.
 This is the only restriction of Java Reflection supported dynamic proxy.
 {%highlight java%}
 public class WorkTest
 {//Test class